DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ## What is Keycloak ?

-Keycloak ([Keycloak](https://www.keycloak.org/)), is an enterprise identity service that provides single sign-on, user federation, identity brokering and social login.
+Keycloak ([Keycloak](https://www.keycloak.org/)), is an open source enterprise identity service that provides single sign-on, user federation, identity brokering and social login.
 This is the service that we use in this article, using the Keycloak SSO OpenID Connect([OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/index.html#con-oidc_server_administration_guide))  capability.

 ## About this task